legacy83/gaboo/README.md

 # Gaboo
 Gaboo is a collection of simple plugins that allows me to focus on building and running well coded websites with WordPress without loosing myself.
+Yeah, I just hate when something ends up disorganizing.

 ## gaboo
 It's just enough functionality to safely bootstrap a website.